elbowdonkey/readerly/README.md

 ### Features

-* Self-hosted, deployable anywhere
+* Self-hosted, deployable anywhere, Heroku-friendly
-* River of news style - no counts, no sidebars with feeds, nothing
+* River of news style -- no counts, no sidebars with feeds, nothing
 * Typographic design
 * Keyboard control
-* No background jobs (using PubSubHubbub)
+* No background jobs (using PubSubHubbub via Superfeedr)

 ### Opinionated definitions